brillcp/SwiftPokedex/README.md

 }
 ```

-And by declearing the properties as `Published` we can utilized them as Combine publishers in the view implementation:
+And by declearing the properties as `Published` we can utilize them as Combine publishers in the view implementation:
 ```swift
 final class PokedexView: UIView, ViewModable {